 Finally, the threshold for rating aspects material/non-material in the related graphic representation is defined.
-This resulted in a change in the representation.
-So far, we have considered the double materiality reservation in the analysis.
-We have changed this for 2021.
-Materiality is now given if the threshold value is exceeded in one of the dimensions (relevance for ADVA's business, ADVA's influence on the matters).
-For our illustration it follows from this that the non-material area in a two-dimensional diagram is given by the rectangle on the lower left.
+We changed this in 2021.
+Materiality is given if the threshold value is exceeded in one of the dimensions (relevance for ADVA's business.
+ADVA's influence on the matters).
+For graphical representation, this means that the non-material area in a two-dimensional diagram is given by the rectangle on the lower left.
+Up to 2020, we considered the double materiality reservation, which led to a different threshold in the diagram.
+For the 2022 analysis, the thresholds in the diagram was maintained for comparability.